trandolapril (Oral route)

 Check with your doctor if you have a fever, chills, or sore throat.
 These may be symptoms of an infection resulting from low white blood cells. .

-Check with your doctor right away if you have dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.
+Check with your doctor right away if you have pain or tenderness in the upper stomach, dark urine, pale stools, nausea, vomiting, or yellow skin or eyes.
 These could be symptoms of a serious liver problem.

 Hyperkalemia (high potassium in the blood) may occur while you are using trandolapril.
 Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
 Ask your doctor before you use any medicine, salt substitute, or supplement that contains potassium.